FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Extensions.md

 ---

 **Supported Extensions**\
-Our editor and VR client use **GLTF/GLB** extension to family to operate.
+Our editor and VR client use **GLTF/GLB** extension family to operate.
 But our software can convert IGES and STEP files to proper GLB files to work with them.

 + FBX and OBJ files which exported directly from Autodesk Inventor and/or Solidworks can not support Assembly/Sub-Assembly/Part hierarchy and component names.
 + STL extension simply merges all object to create one object.
 So, you can not touch a specific inferior object from assembly (like a bolt)